 \end{widetext} where $G^s$ and $F^s$ denotes the diagonal and off-diagonal parts of$C_{jj'}=\langle \hat c_j^{\dagger} \hat c_{j'} \rangle = [G(0^-)]_{jj'}$. the boson Green function ${\cal G}^{\rm SF}$ in the superfluid phase and $E_{{\bf k}}^{\pm}$ is chosen to be a positive quantity for all ${\bf k}$.
 The Green function ${\cal G}^{\rm SF}$, computed within the strong coupling mean-field analysis, has four poles at $\pm E_{{\bf k}}^{\pm}$ corresponding to two different types of mode: a gapless sound mode $\omega=\pm E^-_{\bf k}$ with a linear dispersion at small ${\bf k}$ and a gapped Higgs mode $\omega=\pm E^+_{\bf k}$.\cite{dupuis1} We note that the latter is absent in a simple Bogoliubov theory in the weak coupling regime.
 The corresponding boson correlation functions in momentum space are given by

 where $\sigma=\pm$.
 From these equations, following the method of Sec.~\ref{genform2}, one easily finds

 In the absence of superfluidity, $\Delta_0=0$ and $F_{\bf k}=0$, we recover the expression obtained in the Mott phase: $\lambda_{\bf k}=C_{\bf k}=\mean{\phi_{\bf k}\phi^*_{\bf k}}$.
-We are now in a position to construct the covariance matrix~(\ref{corrmat}), find its eigenvalues $\nu^{\rm SF}_\ell$ and deduce the Von-Neuman and Renyi entropies as well as the entanglement negativity in the SF phase (see Sec.~\ref{genform2}).
+We are now in a position to construct the covariance matrix~(\ref{corrmat}), find its eigenvalues $\nu^{\rm SF}_\ell$ and deduce the VonNeuman and R\'enyi entropies as well as the entanglement negativity in the SF phase (see Sec.~\ref{genform2}).

-A plot of the Von-Neuman entropy of the pristine bosons, $S_b$, obtained from the method detailed above is shown in Figs.\ \ref{fig1a} and \ref{fig1b}.
-We have chosen a subsystem in the form of a cylindrical region with circumference $R=L_y/a=30$; this ensures one has periodic boundary condition along $y$.
-The length of the cylinder $L_x = L a$ is chosen to be $L=30$ ($a$ is the lattice spacing), where the system size corresponds to $L_x=L_y=60 a$.
+A plot of the VonNeuman entropy of the pristine bosons, $S_b$, obtained from the method detailed above is shown in Figs.\ \ref{fig1a} and \ref{fig1b}.
+As shown in Fig.\ \ref{figzero}, we have chosen a subsystem in the form of a cylindrical region with circumference $R=L_y/a=30$; this ensures one has periodic boundary condition along $y$.
+The length of the cylinder $L_x = L a$ is chosen to be $L=30$ ($a$ is the lattice spacing), where the system size corresponds to $L_x=2 L_y=60 a$.
 The chemical potential $\mu/U$ for all the plots is chosen so that we follow a line of constant boson density as we change $t/U$ \cite{dupuis1}.
 We find that our results reproduce the expected behavior of $S_{b}$ as a function of $t/U$. $S_b$ peaks at the critical point and obeys an area law, \beq

 \eeq in accordance with standard expectation.